bradonomics/bradonomics.com/_pages/blogroll.md

 It is hard to find good stuff on the web these days.
 As much as I like blogs, a curated newsletter can find those one-off articles that are really good without having to slog through a generally bad blog yourself.
 On occasion a good newsletter can introduce you to a good blog.

 [Hacker Newsletter](https://www.hackernewsletter.com/): Some of the stuff on Hacker News is great but who has the time to look through it all?
 Hacker Newsletter sends me the best-of-the-best every Friday.

-~~[Austin Kleon](https://austinkleon.com/newsletter/): Austin is a "daily blogger."
-Who has that much interesting stuff to say?
-Nobody I've ever seen.
-Austin does do a good job curating and also adds his best of the week.
-No slogging required.~~ I unsubscribed October 2019 as very little in this is interesting to me anymore.
-Not sure if I've changed or if Austin has changed, but whatever the case, I'm out.